-The Board of Higher Education attempts to provide an avenue for the informal resolution of student complaints and concerns regarding institutions of higher education.
+The Board of Higher Education attempts to provide an avenue for the informal resolution of complaints and concerns regarding institutions of higher education.
 The BHE’s complaint policy can be found here.

-To initiate a complaint about a Massachusetts college or university, a student must complete the complaint form.
+To initiate a complaint about a college or university operating in Massachusetts, a complaint form must be completed.

-After a student submits a complaint to the Board of Higher Education, the complaint is referred to the institution it concerns for explanation, response, and resolution, if possible.
-The institution generally has 30 days from its receipt of the complaint from the Board to provide a response to the student and the Board.
-If the forthcoming clarification and response do not satisfy the Board, the matter shall be referred to the Consumer Protection Division and/or the Public Charities Division of the Attorney General's Office.
+After a complaint is submitted to the Board of Higher Education, the complaint is referred to the institution it concerns for explanation, response, and resolution, if possible.
+The institution generally has 30 days from its receipt of the complaint from the Board to provide a response to the complainant and the Board.
+If the forthcoming clarification and response concerning a Massachusetts institution do not satisfy the Board, the matter shall be referred to the Consumer Protection Division and/or the Public Charities Division of the Attorney General's Office.
 If the institution is outside of Massachusetts, DHE will attempt to coordinate with similar authorities where the complainant resides.

 An institution’s own Board of Trustees has the authority and responsibility to establish and enforce policies necessary for the management of the institution.
-The Board of Higher Education cannot require any institution to take any specific action in a matter and cannot provide students or other complainants with legal advice.
+The Board of Higher Education cannot require any institution to take any specific action in a matter and cannot provide complainants with legal advice.

 Under most circumstances, the text of the complaint/inquiry and the institution’s response will be considered public records, copies of which must be made available to any member of the public upon request.
 However, personally identifying information (e.g., name, address, phone number, etc.) will not be disclosed.
 Furthermore, no part of the complaint/inquiry or the institution’s response will be provided in response to a request that asks specifically for a complaint/inquiry submitted by an individual.